issamsaid/hiCL/README.md

 cd hiCL
 git checkout tags/1.0
 ```
-The following table summarizes the different releases of the library.
+The following table summarizes the different releases of the library:</br>
 Release number (tag) | Date       | Description
 ---------------------|------------|-----------------------------------------------
  1.0                 | 06/01/2016 | The initial release of the <b>hiCL</b> library